Updated January 19, 2021

 You must determine if you need to self-isolate.
 Please visit the Province of New Brunswick’s Travel Information page to help make this determination.

-The Government of New Brunswick also has a useful document that helps determine when and how to self-isolate.
-You can view the document here.
+The Government of New Brunswick also has a useful webpage that helps determine when and how to self-isolate.
+You can view the webpage here.

 Self-isolation means that you must stay at home, monitor yourself for symptoms for 14 days, avoid contact with others and follow local public health authority advice.
 This is not an option, as it is a requirement mandated by the Province of New Brunswick.
 It must be taken very seriously and is being enforced.